apache/spark/docs/structured-streaming-kafka-integration.md

 `spark.kafka.clusters.${cluster}.sasl.token.mechanism` (default: `SCRAM-SHA-512`) has to be configured.
 Also, this parameter must match with Kafka broker configuration.

-When delegation token is available on an executor it can be overridden with JAAS login configuration.
+When delegation token is available on an executor Spark considers the following log in options, in order of preference:
+- **JAAS login configuration**, please see example below.
+- **Delegation token**, please see <code>spark.kafka.clusters.${cluster}.target.bootstrap.servers.regex</code> parameter for further details.

+When none of the above applies then unsecure connection assumed.

 #### Configuration